Murder the Hypotenuse

 - It can also happen if you keep Viconia, Jaheira, and Aerie in the party at the same time and don't break off the romance with any of them.

-- Riku tries to do this to Sora in Kingdom Hearts.
-Sora wins and Riku lives, but Riku winds up possessed by Xehanort's heartless.
+- Riku tries to do this to Sora in Kingdom Hearts, but fails after Sora's former companions pull a Heel-Face Turn and defend him.
+Not long afterwards, Riku winds up possessed by Ansem, Seeker of Darkness (aka, Xehanort's Heartless, and attempts this later; he gets defeated again.
 The two do reconcile at the end of the game, once Riku is back in his right mind.

 - In Chrono Cross, this is apparently played straight when Karsh murdered Dario in the Isle of the Damned.
 Subverted when it turns out that Dario was possessed by Masamune at that time, and when he declared his intent to slate the Masamune with Riddel's blood, Karsh went berserk and struck him down.